Types of South Carolina

 • Inappropriately touching someone (i.e. hugging, kissing, fondling) without their consent

-• Propositioning someone for sex
+• Propositioning some-one for sexual relations

 • Quid pro quo (this for that) sexual requests

-• Sending sexual emails or letters
+• Sending sexual emails or correspondence

 • Blocking someone’s path

-• Rape or attempt at rape
+• Rape or alternatively make an effort at rape

-Victims and Harassers
+Affected individuals and additionally Harassers